avazahedi/nuturtlebot-slam/README.md

 -  turtlelib - A library for handling transformations in SE(2) and other turtlebot-related math.
     * rigid2d -  vectors, twists, and transformations in 2D
     * diff_drive - kinematics for a differential drive robot in 2D
-    * kalman - Extended Kalman Filter implementation
+    * kalman - Extended Kalman Filter implementation with data association
+    * circle_fit - circle fitting algorithm given a cluster of points

 # Launch File Details
 * `ros2 launch nuslam slam.launch.xml`